Kensal Rise railway station

 Kensal Rise is a station on the Mildmay line of the London Overground, situated on Chamberlayne Road, Kensal Rise in north-west London.
-The station is in Fare Zone 2.
+The station is in London fare zone 2.

 History

 It opened in 1873 as Kensal Green, replacing Kensal Green & Harlesden railway station which opened in 1861 at the crossing of Green Lane (later Wrottesley Road), lying in between the present station and Willesden Junction.
 The present station was renamed Kensal Rise in 1890.
 It is close to the newer station built on the Watford DC Line in 1916.
 Since late 2007 both stations are now served by London Overground, although Kensal Green is managed by London Underground, being additionally served by the Bakerloo line.

 Services

 All services at Kensal Rise are operated by London Overground as part of the Mildmay line using EMUs.

 The typical off-peak service in trains per hour is: